Campus sustainability programs

 Our journey toward sustainable dining

-• Reusable container program at most retail locations.
+• A reusable container program at most retail locations

-We also collaborate with campus organizations like the Environmental Caucus, GreenJacks, Green NAU, and the Office of Sustainability to maximize our impact.
+We work closely with student-led and campus organizations like the Environmental Caucus, GreenJacks, Green NAU, and the Office of Sustainability to build a more sustainable NAU.

 Arial view of the dining area at the University Union building.

-• Recycling aluminum saves 90% of the energy required to produce it from raw materials, and aluminum can be recycled infinitely without losing strength.
+• Aluminum recycling saves 90% of the energy compared to new production, and it can be recycled endlessly without losing quality.

-• Composting reduces greenhouse gases by preventing methane emissions and improving soil carbon sequestration.
+• Composting prevents methane emissions and improves soil health.

-• Food loss and waste account for 8-10% of global greenhouse gas emissions.
+• Food waste alone accounts for 8-10% of global greenhouse gas emissions.

-• Waste reduction at NAU supports our Climate Action Plan by fostering a culture of sustainability and responsible greenhouse gas accounting.
+• NAU’s waste reduction efforts directly support our Climate Action Plan by fostering a culture of sustainability and responsible greenhouse gas accounting.

 Minimizing food waste

-• Food Recovery Network: Since 2014, student volunteers have collected and donated 4,000 pounds of leftover food each semester to local food banks.
+• Food Recovery Network collects 4,000+ pounds of leftover food each semester for local food banks.

-• Composting machines: Installed in both dining halls, these machines process over 300,000 pounds of food waste annually into nutrient-rich soil used across campus.
+• Composting across campus turns 300,000 pounds of food waste into nutrient-rich soil annually.

 An N A U student volunteering at Louie's Cupboard to help classmates and minimize food waste.